yfwz100/gocyclo/README.md

 Gocyclo calculates cyclomatic complexities of functions in Go source code.

-The cyclomatic complexity of a function is calculated according to the following rules (like [Sonar][]):
+The cognitive complexity of a function is calculated according to the following rules (like [Sonar][]):

      1 is the base complexity of a function